SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 In addition to the Quick Start below, there are several other Steeltoe sample applications that you can refer to in order to help you understand how to make use of this connector:

 * [AspDotNet4/MySql4](https://github.com/SteeltoeOSS/Samples/tree/master/Connectors/src/AspDotNet4/MySql4) - same as the Quick Start below, but built for ASP.NET 4.x.
 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) - a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
-* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micros-services based sample app illustrating inter-operability between Java and .NET based micro-services running on Cloud Foundry, secured with OAuth2 Security Services and using Spring Cloud Services.
+* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micro-services based sample app illustrating inter-operability between Java and .NET based micro-services running on Cloud Foundry, secured with OAuth2 Security Services and using Spring Cloud Services.

 The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).